 Minimum statutory paid vacation leave for employees in India is 15 days.
-Except for senior professionals who may get more, most others get these many days off annually.
+Except for senior professionals who may get more, most others get 15 days off annually.
 Annual leaves in any organization (other than a factory) are governed by the provisions of the relevant state-specific Shops and Establishments Act.
 Under the Factories Act, adult workers who have worked for a period of 240 days or more in a factory during the calendar year are entitled to 1 day of leave for every 20 days worked during the previous calendar year.

 The total number of days that can be carried forward to an ensuing year cannot exceed 30.
 Manufacturing employers are covered by the Factories Act, 1948, and are required to provide employees with 19 days of annual leave and allow them to accrue up to 30 days' leave.
 If the terms of employment provide for more leave than required by law, the terms of employment would be valid.